LadaOndris/hands/README.md

     ├── system                   # Access point to gesture recognition system │                              (database_scanner, gesture_recognizer, hand_position_estimator)
     └── utils                    # Camera, logs, plots, live capture, config
+## Gestures

+Gesture classifiers are located in `src/gestures` directory.

+Captured gesture database can be visualized using t-SNE or LDA using the `visualization.py` script.

+The `classifiers.py` evaluates many classifiers from sklearn library to see, which performs best on the given captured gestures.

+The `regression.py` trains an MLPClassifier on the given gesture database and later predicts using the trained model.

+### Which gesture recognizer should be used?

+There two main optinos:
+* Either use "SimpleGestureRecognizer", which was created created as the first gesture recognizer.
+It requires proper setting of thresholds.
+* The other option is a classifier.
+One can use any recognizer from sklearn library.
+`regression.py` contains a ready-to-use MLPClassifier, which is the preferred way of gesture recognition for higher accuracy.
+That said, from its nature it can't provide any feedback on which fingers are wrongly placed.

 ## License